Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Abstract

 \section{Abstract}

-We present a comprehensive study on the extraction of CFT data using tensor network methods, specially, from the fixed-point tensor of the linearized tensor renormalization group (lTRG) for the 2D classical Ising model near the critical temperature.
-Utilizing two different methods, we extract operator scaling dimensions and operator-product-expansion (OPE) coefficients by introducing defects on the lattice and by employing the fixed-point tensor.
+We present a comprehensive study on extracting CFT data using tensor network methods, especially, from the fixed point tensor of the linearized tensor renormalization group (lTRG) for the classical 2D Ising model near the critical temperature.
+Utilizing two different methods, we extract operator scaling dimensions and operator product expansion (OPE) coefficients by introducing defects on the lattice and by employing the fixed-point tensor.
 We also explore the effects of point-like defects in the lattice on the coarse-graining process.
-We find that there is a correspondence between coarse-grained defect tensors and conformal states obtained from lTRG fixed-point equation.
-We also analyze the capabilities and limitations of our proposed coarse-graining scheme for tensor networks with point-like defects, which includes graph independent local truncation (GILT) and higher-order tensor renormalization group (HOTRG).
+We find that there is a correspondence between coarse-grained defect tensors and conformal states obtained from the lTRG fixed point equation.
+We also analyze the capabilities and limitations of our proposed coarse-graining scheme for tensor networks with point-like defects, including graph-independent local truncation (GILT) and higher-order tensor renormalization group (HOTRG).
 Our results provide a better understanding of the capacity and limitations of the tenor renormalization group scheme in coarse-graining defect tensors, and we show that GILT+HOTRG can be used to give accurate two- and four-point functions under specific conditions.
 We also find that employing the minimal canonical form further improves the stability of the RG flow.

 \today